|

-I am a regular contributor to explore, Cottage Life and Canadian Geographic Travel and was a frequent columnist for Xtra.
+I have contributed to explore, Cottage Life and Canadian Geographic Travel and was a frequent columnist for Xtra.
 My writing has also appeared in Maclean's, Toronto Life, Chatelaine, I.E.

 Money, Good Times, National Post Business Magazine and many other consumer magazines.
 You